manystarsapart/misc/README.md

 Darn... **I was not ready to upgrade my system so I had to call it a day.**

-To end this mildly disappointing section off, here is a section from [the creator's blog](https://who-t.blogspot.com/2020/08/libei-library-to-support-emulated-input.html) regarding libei:
+To end this mildly disappointing section off on a slightly more lighthearted note, here is a section from [the creator's blog](https://who-t.blogspot.com/2020/08/libei-library-to-support-emulated-input.html) regarding libei:

 > What does all this have to do with eggs?
 "Ei", "Eis", "Brei", and "Reis" are, respectively, the German words for "egg", "ice" or "ice cream", "mush" (think: porridge) and "rice".
 There you go, now you can go on holidays to a German speaking country and sustain yourself on a nutritionally imbalanced diet.